Learn under what circumstances Cloudflare displays a Captcha or a Managed Challenge to a visitor and how to resolve such issues.

 - The visitor’s computer is infected and requires an antivirus scan.
 Also, it is possible for an antivirus or firewall service on the client’s computer to block access to the Captcha image.

-- Show a non-interactive challenge page (similar to the current JS Challenge)
+- Show a non-interactive challenge page (similar to the current JS Challenge).

-- Show a Captcha
+- Show a CAPTCHA challenge.

 Currently, Managed Challenge action is available in the following security products: